FOLLOW US

 An aerial view of Citadel Hill National Park dominating the core of downtown Halifax. shaunl / Getty Images

 Perched atop a hill overlooking downtown Halifax, the Halifax Citadel National Historic Site is a testament to the city's military past.
 Step inside this star-shaped fort, and you'll be transported back to the Victorian era.
 Watch the changing of the guard, listen to the noon gunfire, and learn about the soldiers' lives through interactive exhibits.
 For a truly immersive experience, join the "Soldier for a Day" program and don the iconic red serge of the 78th Highlanders.
-With its panoramic views of the city and the harbor, the Halifax Citadel offers a unique blend of history and scenery that's hard to beat.

 Advertisement